-Its origins date back to the 9th century, when Alfonso VIII repopulated the valley to reinforce the border between Castile and Navarre.
-The historic quarter preserves its medieval atmosphere, and urban layout.
+The origins of the town of Frías date back to the 9th century.
+It later experienced significant growth when, in the 12th century, Alfonso VIII repopulated the valley to reinforce the border between Castile and Navarre.
+The town centre preserves its medieval layout and atmosphere.